Rhinocypha tincta

 commonly known as a Papuan jewel.

 It is a medium-sized damselfly with a short stout body, it is black with blue markings, and has long dark wings with pterostigma.

 It has been recorded from South-east Asia, New Guinea and the Solomon Islands in the Pacific, where it inhabits streams.

+Etymology

+The genus name Rhinocypha is derived from the Greek ῥίς (rhis, "nose") and κυφός (kyphos, "bent forward" or "hunchbacked"), referring to the protruding lower part of the face.

+The species name tincta is derived from the Latin tingo ("to dye"), referring to the distinctive wing colouration.